Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Validate data in Signup API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user is encrupted password
+- Create login API
+- Compare emailId, Password if it is not match throw same error to avoid information leaking